Banknotes of the Philippine peso: First Philippine Polymer Banknote Series (2021–present, printed since 2022 (current))

+For table standards, see the banknote specification table.

 Commemorative banknotes

 Commemorative banknotes have been issued by the Bangko Sentral ng Pilipinas to memorialize events of historic significance to the Philippines.
 Most commonly they were issued by adding a commemorative overprint on the watermark area of a circulating denomination.
 Less common are especially-designed non-circulating commemorative banknotes sold to collectors at a premium over face value.